HarryRybacki/rust_developer/hw05_client_server_msger/homework.md

 ### 2. Wire Format:

-  [] For the format in which data is sent and received over the network, consider using one of the following:
+  [X] For the format in which data is sent and received over the network, consider using one of the following:
-    * serde_cbor
+    * serde_cbor -- we will try this one.
     * bincode
     * postcard
   These crates can help serialize and deserialize data efficiently for network transfer.

 ### 3. Server Creation:

-  [] Design the server to receive messages from multiple clients.
+  [X] Design the server to receive messages from multiple clients.
   [] Accept port and hostname as parameters.
 If none are provided, default to localhost:11111.
   [] Setting the hostname to 0.0.0.0 will allow connections from any IP.